Spec Pipeline

 Re-run a completed scope

-/spec --redo 01-identity-auth # Deletes the scope folder and reruns all rounds from scratch
+/spec --redo 01-identity-auth # Deletes the scope folder and reruns from scratch

 Reset everything